πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 MAX = 200; // ❌ Compile error: cannot modify const

-Use cases: Values that never change during execution β€” like pi, array sizes, configuration constants.
-The advantage over #define is type checking.
+When to use it: for values that never change at runtime β€” pi, array sizes, configuration constants.
+The advantage over #define is that you get type checking.

-Combining pointers with const is a notoriously confusing topic.
-The meaning depends on which side of the asterisk the const appears.
+Combining pointers with const is notoriously confusing.
+The meaning depends on which side of the asterisk the const sits.

 DeclarationWhat can changeMeaning